akynazh/ins-bat/README.md

 ## Remind

-If you are blocked by instagram or change your password in instagram, you should remove the session file: {save_dir}/sessions/session-{username},modify the password in record.json and then run the script.
+If you are blocked by instagram or change your password in instagram, you should remove the session file: `{save_dir}/sessions/session-{username}`,modify the password in `record.json `and then run the script.

-You can read the download process's information in {save_dir}/log.txt.
+You can read the download process's information in `{save_dir}/log.txt`.

 ## Thanks